Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 (2, 2)
 ```

-In the case of **np.random.random** function, this fills an array with randeom values.
+In the case of **np.random.random** function, this fills an array with random values.

 $$
 e = \begin{bmatrix}